zhaolianlu/SMALT-mouse/README.md

-# SMALT-mouse - Polyclonal-to-monoclonal transition in colorectal precancerous evolution
+# Polyclonal-to-monoclonal transition in colorectal precancerous evolution

-SMALT-mouse is a computational framework to pre-process PacBio sequencing data of 3kb barcode from SMALT mouse, and map single-cell phylogeny during IBD or FAP-driven tumorigenesis.
+SMALT-mouse is a computational framework to pre-process PacBio sequencing data of 3kb barcode from SMALT mouse, and map single-cell phylogeny in IBD or Apc-driven tumorigenesis.

 ## How to use?
 git clone https://github.com/zhaolianlu/SMALT-mouse.git